 Scottish Lung Recipes

-Most of us have heard of haggis, if only as a something to joke about being forced to eat.
+Most of us have heard of haggis, if only as something to joke about being forced to eat.
 It includes just about every part of the animal, including lungs.
 Here’s a traditional haggis recipe, with the lungs and everything.
 Or, you could always just take the convenience food route and try haggis in a can.

 Traditional German Lung Recipes

 A German dish called Töttchen is also known as “poor people’s eating” because it combined all the undesirable cheap cuts into one dish.
 It’s basically a calf’s head casserole, with lung, heart and other offal thrown in to bulk it out.
-It’s still served in many restaurants, but more desirable offal cuts like tongue are used to fancy it up a bit.
-Unmentionable Cuisine includes a basic recipe:

 “Simmer a boned-out calf’s head, a calf lung, and heart, an onion stuck with cloves, and a bay leaf in water to cover until the meats are tender.
 Cut the meat into pieces.
 Fry chopped onions in butter until golden, stir in some flour, and then enough of the strained stock to make a smooth sauce.
 Add some white wine and a little sugar.
 Reheat the meat in butter, pour the sauce over it, and serve with mustard and black bread.”